sanchisivan/Rkmeans/README.md

 **Rkmeans** is a small interactive R/Shiny application for structural clustering of molecular files (`.cif` or `.pdb`) based on RMSD and k-means clustering.

 This app was born from the need to cluster AlphaFold 3 output structures, especially for R users.
-At the time, no simple and direct online tool allowed the structural clustering of `.cif` files. **Rkmeans** provides an intuitive and local interface to process and visualize clusters of predicted structures.
+At the time, no simple and direct online tool allowed the structural clustering of `.cif` files.
 It also includes a converter to transform .cif files into .pdb format (and vice versa).

 ---